-Following the Commission's acceptance of this filing, the CAISO will incorporate NorthWestern into the EIM.
-NorthWestern's implementation will be subject to the CAISO tariff readiness requirements and the filing of a certificate of readiness with the Commission.
+Following the Commission's acceptance of the Implementation Agreement, the CAISO will incorporate EPE into the EIM.
+EPE's implementation will be subject to the CAISO tariff readiness requirements and the filing of a certificate of readiness with the Commission.
 The CAISO will also take into consideration lessons learned from the prior implementations, as the readiness criteria represent the baseline for measuring the readiness of each new EIM entity's processes and systems for EIM participation.